 Key Takeaways

-• Choose Your Path: All-in-One Coverage vs. Provider Freedom: Medicare Advantage plans bundle your benefits into one convenient package, often with extra perks like dental and vision.
+- Choose Your Path: All-in-One Coverage vs. Provider Freedom: Medicare Advantage plans bundle your benefits into one convenient package, often with extra perks like dental and vision.
 In exchange, you agree to use a local network of doctors and hospitals, which is the biggest difference from the go-anywhere flexibility of Original Medicare.

-• Focus on Your Total Costs, Not Just the Premium: A $0 premium is appealing, but your true out-of-pocket costs depend on deductibles, copays, and drug coverage.
+- Focus on Your Total Costs, Not Just the Premium: A $0 premium is appealing, but your true out-of-pocket costs depend on deductibles, copays, and drug coverage.
 Always confirm your doctors are in-network and your prescriptions are on the plan’s formulary to get an accurate picture of your yearly expenses.

-• Your Plan Isn’t a “Set It and Forget It” Decision: Insurance companies can change a plan’s costs, benefits, and provider network each year.
+- Your Plan Isn’t a “Set It and Forget It” Decision: Insurance companies can change a plan’s costs, benefits, and provider network each year.
 Make it a habit to review your coverage annually during the enrollment period to ensure it still fits your health needs and budget.

-What Are Medicare Advantage Plans in Virginia?
+What Are Virginia’s Medicare Advantage (Part C) Plans?

 When you first become eligible for Medicare, you’ll face a key decision: how you want to receive your benefits.
 You can stick with Original Medicare (Parts A and B), which is the traditional, government-run program.
 Or, you can choose a Medicare Advantage plan, also known as Part C. Think of Medicare Advantage as an all-in-one alternative.
 These plans are offered by private insurance companies in Virginia that are approved by Medicare.
 They bundle your hospital insurance (Part A) and medical insurance (Part B) into a single, convenient plan.
 Most also include prescription drug coverage (Part D) and other benefits that Original Medicare doesn’t cover.